nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **A**: This current version of imPoster only supports the sending of [JSON](#85-json-format) data in the request body which is the format used by an estimated over 70% of APIs worldwide.
 We apologise for the inconvenience caused but we are happy to share that plans are in place to include support for other data formats in future versions!

 <a name="data-file"></a>
-**Q**: Where are the data of imPoster saved?
+**Q**: Where is the data of imPoster saved?
 <br/><br/>
-**A**: imPoster data are saved automatically after every command into a JSON file named `imposter.json`.
+**A**: imPoster data is saved automatically after every command into a JSON file named `imposter.json`.
 This file is stored within the `data` folder in the same location as the application `JAR` file and is created after the initial launch (and a command execution) of a fresh installation.

 <div style="page-break-after: always;"></div>